Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 • Avoid adding table salt and remove the salt shaker from reach.

-• Choose low-sodium or no-salt canned and frozen foods.
+• Choose low-sodium foods or opt for canned and frozen foods that are salt-free.

 • Opt for unsalted nuts, seeds, and broths.